nesterone/sf-eng-init-bazzika/00-bootcamp/06-our-model-of-collaboration/our-model-of-collaboration.md

 ## Idea

-Setup such model of collaboration which would  allows constant evolution and improvements of learning content, tools and processes.
+Setup such model of collaboration which would allow constant evolution and improvements of learning content, tools and processes.

 ## Technical Details